yuyongcan/STAMP/README.md

 This project is based on a [TTA-Benchmark](https://github.com/yuyongcan/Benchmark-TTA) contains several directories.
 Their roles are listed as follows:

-+ ./best_cfgs: the best config files for each dataset and algorithm are saved here.
++ ./cfgs: the config files for each dataset and algorithm are saved here.
 + ./robustbench: a official library we used to load robust datasets and models.
 + ./src/
   + data: we load our datasets and dataloaders by code under this directories.